markusVJH/countries-app/README.md

 This app displays all countries and territories from the [REST Countries API](https://restcountries.com/), which can be filtered and sorted.
 The app uses Firestore Authentication to let users register, log in and log out.

+Each country has a detailed info page, with embedded Google Maps and weather data.

 Users can favourite countries, and see them separately on a favourites page.
 The favourites are saved to Firestore Database along with the basic user data.

 ## Live page